gvwilson/thirdbit/src/fiction/in-heck/index.md

 If he looked closely,
 he could see through them.
 They were tricks of light
-like the ones Sindy had brought to life above Special Leaf's crystalline piece of tech.
+like the holograms Sindy had brought to life with Special Leaf's piece of tech.

 And it wasn't just the bots that were illusions.
 When he looked more closely at the buildings he saw cracks and rust stains